mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 **Question**: Roshi?
 When I asked about the water before, if I understood you, your explanation *[unintelligible]* What I wanted to know is, what the water is right now.

 **Katagiri**: That's why I said the universe.
-[What?] is right now.
+[Which?] is right now.

 Right now, right here, it doesn't mean something limited by something which is called water.
 Right now, right here is what?
-Right now, right here is universe.
+Right now, right here is [the] universe.
 If you say universe, you are already tricked by the word universe.
 The universe is what?
 Total function of right now, right here.
 How do you see [the] real meaning of right now, right here, of the universe?
 Be alive, right now, right here.

-So whatever you say – that is water, that is a moon – that's okay, according to this.
+So whatever you say – "that is water," "that is a moon" – that's okay, according to this.
 But when you come back to the dualistic world, water is water.
 Moment is moment.
 Space is space.
 Time is time.
 Toe is toe.
 Katagiri is Katagiri.
 So, how can you know the universe?
 Using the toe, using right now, right here, perfectly fitting into your object.
 At that time, [the] universe blooms.
 That is one.
 It is not a combination of the water and the moon.

 So that's why Dogen Zenji says, the self is [the] whole universe.
 And also, time is being.
 Time is not time; time is being.
 Time is space.
 Space is time.